Mike Martin (basketball, born 1982)

-Mike Martin (born July 4, 1982) is the college basketball head coach for the Brown University Bears and a former college basketball player.
-He was also assistant coach with the Penn Quakers before becoming head coach at Brown.
+Mike Martin (born July 4, 1982) is an American college basketball coach, currently the associate head coach for the Michigan Wolverines.
+He previously served as head coach of the Brown University Bears from 2012 until 2026, where he has the most career wins in Brown history.
+Martin also played basketball for Brown from 2000 until 2004.

 Playing career

 Martin was in the starting lineup all four years of college basketball at Brown University.
 He was a member of the most successful class in the Bears' 100-year basketball history (63-45 four-year record).
 He also helped the Class of 2004 to a school-record 39-17 Ivy League mark during that period—the third best by an Ivy League team since 1970.
 Martin ranks 10th in career assists at Brown University with 232.